How to Plan a Wedding in California

 - Venue selection

-- Day of the week
+- Day of the week and Season

-- Catering style
+- Catering style and Bar package

 - Guest experience

-- Floral design
+- Floral design and Entertainment

 - Rental requirements